Summary: Azalea plants are excellent and brilliant landscape plants and growing azaleas is not difficult – easy grow, propagate and transplant.

 Personally, I prefer these so-called evergreen kinds because…

 - They include a much wider color range

 - They are more compact growing

 - Generally are easier to grow and to propagate

-Plus, I believe most beginners would do well to start with the evergreen kinds.
+Plus, I believe most beginners would do well to start with the evergreen azaleas.

-The evergreen Kurume and Kaempferi varieties make up our own collection, which range in color from pure white to deepest red.
+The evergreen Kurume and Kaempferi varieties make up our own collection, which ranges in color from pure white to deepest red.

 We found it easy to work out effective color schemes with these plants and have never been confronted by problems of clashing colors.